Committee

 • Stephanie Holmes, AADANT

-• Suzie Hudson, NSW Ministry Of Health
+• Suzie Hudson, NSW Ministry of Health

-• Tayla Degan, School of Psychology, University of Wollongong
+• Tayla Degan, University of Wollongong

 • Tina Taylor, Proud Wailwan & Ngiyampaa Yinnar (woman)*